NotAShelf/blog.notashelf.dev/notes/2025-04-04-nixos-testing-i.md

 the context of Nixpkgs.
 I'll also briefly touch on how tests are executed within Nixpkgs itself.
-Not long ago, the testing framework underwent some internal changes, and now that `testers.runNixOSTest` is stable, I believe it's the perfect time to explore how you can leverage it for your own projects.## Obtaining Nixpkgs
+Not long ago, the testing framework underwent some internal changes, and now that `testers.runNixOSTest` is stable, I believe it's the perfect time to explore how you can leverage it for your own projects.

 ## Obtaining Nixpkgs